ActiveThis profile is actively maintained

 Voluntary initiativesBanco do Brasil has committed itself to the following voluntary standards:

-Banco do Brasil's policies can be found here.
+Banco do Brasil's webpage on corporate social responsibility can be accessed here.

 Implementation and reporting